-This Management's Discussion and Analysis ("MD&A") of Meryllion Resources Corp. should be read in conjunction with the Company's audited financial statements and related notes for the year ended September 30, 2021 and the Company's unaudited condensed interim financial statements for the three and nine months ended June 30, 2022 and 2021.
-The Company's financial statements for the year ended September 30, 2021 have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").
+This Management's Discussion and Analysis ("MD&A") of Meryllion Resources Corp. should be read in conjunction with the Company's audited financial statements and related notes for the year ended September 30, 2022.
+The Company's financial statements for the year ended September 30, 2022 have been prepared in accordance with International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").
 All dollar amounts included therein and in this MD&A are expressed in Canadian Dollars unless otherwise noted.
-The information contained within this MD&A is current to August 23, 2022.
+The information contained within this MD&A is current to January 23, 2023.